-- A. All full time employees associated with the University of Wyoming have a principal commitment of time and intellectual energies according to their employment responsibilities to the university's education, research, and service missions.
-Efforts of Employees to balance university responsibilities with non-university activities can result in conflicts regarding allocation of time and energies.
-These Conflicts of Commitment primarily involve questions of obligation and effort, but are often tied to financial remuneration or other inducements and, in such cases, may also constitute financial Conflicts of Interest. - B. A Conflict of Commitment arises and must be disclosed when activities contracted outside the University, such as consultations, external activities, or outside business activities, of an Employee interfere with their obligations to students, colleagues and the primary missions and policies of the University.
-An activity interferes when it is to the detriment of the Employee's On-duty responsibilities to the University.
+- A. All full time Employees associated with the University of Wyoming have a principal commitment of time and intellectual energies according to their employment responsibilities to the University's education, research, and service missions.
+Efforts of Employees to balance University responsibilities with non-University activities can result in conflicts regarding allocation of time and energies.
+These Conflicts of Commitment primarily involve questions of obligation and effort, but are often tied to financial remuneration or other inducements and, in such cases, may also constitute Conflicts of Interest. - B. A Conflict of Commitment arises and must be disclosed when activities contracted outside the University, such as consultations, external activities, or outside business activities, of an Employee interfere with their obligations to students, colleagues and the primary missions and policies of the University.
+An activity interferes when it is to the detriment of the Employee's on-duty responsibilities to the University.
 Common examples of Conflict of Commitment may include: - 1.
-Teaching at another university during On-Duty periods in an academic year, or otherwise representing yourself as a faculty member of another university when you are a full-time faculty member at UW. - 2.
-Participating in private business or other activities to the detriment of your university education, research, scholarship or service responsibilities. - 3.
-Conducting research or novel scientific investigation as a private consultant to outside entities, which should be conducted more appropriately as research sponsored through the University. - C. Conflicts of commitment must be disclosed and managed via the conflict management plan process described in this policy.
+Teaching at another university during on-duty periods in an academic year, or otherwise representing yourself as a faculty member of another university when you are a full-time faculty member at the University. - 2.
+Participating in private business or other activities to the detriment of your University education, research, scholarship or service responsibilities. - C. Conflicts of commitment must be disclosed and managed via the conflict management plan process described in this policy.